 Tips For The Best Getting Ready Photos On Your Wedding Day

-It will be the getting ready photos that you’ll be first to view in your beautifully curated wedding gallery.
+The getting ready photos are first to be viewed in your beautifully curated wedding gallery.
 Although, this part of the wedding is often overlooked in aesthetics.
-Here are some tips to help your photographer capture the best getting ready photos on your wedding day.
+Here are some tips to help your creative team capture the best getting ready photos on your wedding day.

-Steam everything that could have wrinkles or creases the night before the big day; your wedding gown, bridesmaid’s robes, dresses, vail, and other clothing should be steamed and wrinkle free.
+Starting the night before, steam or iron everything that could have wrinkles or creases; your wedding gown, bridesmaid’s robes, dresses, vail, and other clothing should be steamed and wrinkle free.
 It’s one less thing to worry about having done in the chaos of your wedding day.

-Take care of any of any remaining evidence of last night’s celebrations; throw away any pizza boxes/take-out containers, cups, water bottles, and misc trash before the photographer arrives.
+Take care of any of any remaining evidence of last nights’ celebrations; throw away pizza boxes/take-out containers, cups, water bottles, and misc trash before your creative team arrives.

 The hair and make up artist/s will be pictured in your wedding gallery.
-If it is a friend or relative with the honors of assisting you in getting ready on the day of your wedding, give them a heads up.
-Let the H/MUA know they should be ready to be photographed as soon as they arrive on site to help everyone else.
+If it is a friend or relative with the honor of assisting you in getting ready on the day of your wedding, give them a heads up.
+Let the H/MUA know they need to be ready to be photographed as soon as they arrive on site to help everyone else.

 Have all the wedding details ready to be photographed; invites, rings, jewelry, shoes, florals, and other accessories should be kept together.
 This helps so you don’t have to gather things for your photographer when you could be getting ready.